collective/collective.autopublishing/README.md

 For instance: if private is added to initial publication states, and we have a published content object with a publication date in the past.

-If the expiration date is not set, and the item is (manually) retracted, the publication machinery will republish the item unless the editor clears the publication date.
+If the expiration date is not set, and the item is (manually) retracted, the publication machinery will republish the item unless the editor clears the publication date or turns of autopublishing for the item with the `enableAutopublishing` option.

 To solve that problem an event handler for workflow transitions sets the expiration date, if it is not already set, when withdrawing an item.